-Introduction to business and an overview of the role of the College of Business and the University of Illinois in providing opportunities for undergraduates to prepare to become business leaders.
-Introduction to the College of Business Honors Program, a leadership program for approximately 40 incoming freshmen in the College of Business.
-Students will begin to work as a team to use leadership in service to all undergraduates in the College of Business.
-Approved for both letter and S/U grading.
-Prerequisite: Membership in freshman class of College of Business Honors Program.
+Introduction to business and an overview of the role of the Gies College of Business and the University of Illinois in providing opportunities for undergraduates to prepare to become business leaders.
+Introduction to the Gies Scholar Program, a leadership program for approximately 40 incoming first-year students in Gies College of Business.
+Students will begin to work as a team to use leadership in service to all undergraduates in Gies College of Business.
+Credit is not given towards graduation for both BUS 115 and BUS 120.
+Prerequisite: First-year student in the Gies Scholar Program.

 Approved for both letter and S/U grading.
 May be repeated.

 Accommodates students who must be registered for a course at the University while completing an internship, either because the internship is unpaid and the company requires registration, or because of visa requirements.
 Only internships in the College of Business will be considered.
 Approved for S/U grading only.

 Examines in depth a number of the multi-dimensional attributes required to advance understanding of professional responsibility in the context of an ever-changing business environment, focusing on principles for addressing dilemmas that regularly arise in professional life in the work of business.
 Explores connections between academic integrity while in school and professional responsibility in later work life.
 Builds on BUS 101 and provides a breadth and depth of that body of knowledge that will enable highly successful students in BUS 302 to be considered for the role of section leaders in BUS 101.
 Aspiring section leaders in BUS 101 must have excelled in BUS to be considered for the position.
 May be repeated in separate terms to a maximum of 4 hours if there are significant curriculum changes to BUS 101.
 Prerequisite: BUS 101; by application and interview.
 Restricted to section leaders of BUS 101.